Stock market today: Wall Street drifts as reports raise hopes for perfect landing for the economy

 The jobs report briefly forced traders to push out their forecasts for when the Fed could begin to cut rates.
 But a report later in the morning showed that growth for finance, real estate and other companies in the U.S. services industries slowed by more than economists expected last month.
 Perhaps just as importantly for markets, prices those businesses paid rose at a slower rate.

-Following that report, traders quickly built bets back up for the Fed to begin cutting rates in March.
-They're now forecasting a 70% chance of that, up from 66% a day earlier, according to data from CME Group.
+Traders are forecasting a 66% chance that the Fed will begin cutting rates in March, according to data from CME Group.

 Altogether, the data could bolster Wall Street's building hopes for a perfect landing for the economy, one where it slows just enough through high interest rates to stamp out high inflation but not so much that it causes a recession.

-After climbing as high as 4.09% immediately after the jobs report, the yield on the 10-year Treasury eventually fell to 4.01%, up slightly from 4.00% late Thursday.
+After climbing as high as 4.09% immediately after the jobs report, the yield on the 10-year Treasury eventually fell to 4.03%, which is still up from 4.00% late Thursday.
 Low rates and yields help the economy by encouraging borrowing and spending.
 They also help prices for investments and ease the pressure on the financial system.

 This week’s broad pullback for stocks is not a surprise for many on Wall Street, who had been calling its big run since autumn overdone.
 Critics say the number of rate cuts traders are betting on for 2024, which is double the three that the Federal Reserve has indicated, is unlikely unless a recession occurs.